maakbaas/esp8266-iot-framework/docs/installation-guide.md

 +board = d1_mini
 ```

-8. You can't build the application straight away, because there is no `main.cpp` included in the src folder.
-This is because the framework is primarily designed as a library.
-To continue with the current approach, paste a `main.cpp` file from one of the examples into the src folder.
+8. You can't build the application straight away, since there is no default `main.cpp` included in the src folder.
+The reason for this is that the framework is primarily designed as a library.
+To continue take one of the [examples](https://github.com/maakbaas/esp8266-iot-framework/tree/master/examples) as a starting point for your own `main.cpp`.

 ## Building the application